OLYMPUS MYTHICAL TRAIL > REGULATIONS 2023

-ATTENTION: The organization will check the mandatory equipment at “Aiyannis” Aid Station at the K-69 of the route.
-For each item missing from the backpack, an (1) hour penalty will be imposed.
+ATTENTION: The organization will check the mandatory equipment for all the participants during the race.
+For each item missing, ten minutes penalty will be imposed.
 If the Control Card is missing, a three (3) hour penalty will be imposed.

-NOTE: When leaving Petrostrougka station (K-18), all athletes will be checked for carrying a waterproof jacket.
+NOTE: When leaving Koromilia station (K-14), all athletes will be checked for carrying a waterproof jacket.
 If they do not carry this item they will be stopped and not allowed to continue the race!

 8. Recommended Equipment

 It is strongly encouraged to carry the following Recommended Equipment, in addition to the mandatory equipment.
 Recommended Equipment ensures a safe and controlled experience for an event that spans over many hours, in the dark, over high Alpine terrain: